ss8319/HF-Translation/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
+## Note
+NMT research done during time in SIL International.
+Final working copy has been integrated to SIL's repo.
+Work here is no longer mantained/updated.

 ## Setup
 1. Create a Hugging Face account at https://huggingface.co/
 2. Add a .env file at root of repository and add SIL_NLP_DATA_PATH="S:"